The Missing (2023 film): Reception

 The Missing was the highest-grossing film in the 19th Cinemalaya Independent Film Festival.

 Reviewers provided general positive reception for the actors' performances.
 ABS-CBNs Fred Hawson applauded the performances of Aquino, Gahol, and de Leon, recognizing the "difficulty of acting with a greenscreen" and their "being overlain by computer graphics".
 Similarly, reviewers complimented de Leon's ability to portray emotion through body language in an animated film and Aquino's performance of a mouthless character.

 The film's use of animation was also discussed.
 Rapplers Ryan Oquiza praised the film's use of rotoscope to explore themes of grief, identity, and trauma.
 Oquiza also described the animation as a success in the "context of local filmmaking, focusing the production's task of finding a rotoscoping team and relying on financial grants.
 Hawson found the flashbacks "more mature than [the film's] R13 rating" as they were animated with "kindergarten crayon drawings", narrated by a child's voice, and juxtaposed with a black scribble obscuring the antagonist.
-The flashbacks' animation style also contrasts with the film's theme on childhood sexual abuse, The Philippine Stars Eric Cabahug notes as he compares The Missing to Papa's adult animated films such as The Leaving and Manang Biring.
+The flashbacks' animation style also contrasts with the film's theme on childhood sexual abuse, The Philippine Stars Eric Cabahug notes as he compares The Missing to Papa's previously released adult animated films such as The Leaving and Manang Biring.
 Eric's body parts also turn into transparent checkerboards when abducted, which Philippine Daily Inquirers Anndrei Yuvallos interpreted as "a nod" to the animation team.

 Reviews have also commented on the film's plot structure.
 Protagonist Eric follows the hero's journey archetype, where he defeats the alien and faces his trauma, and has a sidekick Carlo, according to Spots Christa De La Cruz.
 They also noticed the aspect of unconditionally following elders, the fear of not being believed on, and the fear disturbing family ties represented in the film.
 International Cinephile Societys Matthew Joseph Jenner describes the film as "odd and disquieting in a way that can be difficult to understand," but provides a positive review on the film's writing.
 The genre of the film was ambiguous for Jenner as it incorporates elements of psychological horror, apocalyptic science fiction, romantic comedy and family melodrama.
 He also finds The Missing to have an ambiguous direction, but argues that the film intentionally lacks a "clear conclusion" through its unconventional narrative structure.
 Although the film's transition between flashbacks and the present day may "feel a bit disjointed at times", the film maintains its narrative of multiple dimensions, including Eric's "journey to reclaim agency", Oquiza argues in a critical review.
 Eric's loss of his body parts was seen as a metaphor of trauma's effects by several reviewers, which some viewers may find "too literal" for Cabahug.